-The Bach eraser, or the Bach rubber.
+The Bach eraser, respectively the Bach rubber.
 Here is the little story about it.
-And if you are not interested in reading about it, then you can go on via the buttons below ... without reading about this tiny bust of Bach, the Bach eraser.
-By the way: This history of the Bach eraser applies, strangely enough, neither to the Mozart eraser, nor to the Beethoven eraser.
-Feel free to read on under the buttons. ✓
+And if you are not interested in reading about it, then you can continue right below via the buttons ... then just without reading about this tiny Bach bust, the Bach eraser.
+By the way: This history of the Bach eraser applies, strangely enough, neither to the Mozart eraser nor to the Beethoven eraser.
+Feel free to read on below the buttons.

 Bach Eraser /

 Mozart Eraser /